avaneev/biteopt/README.md

 of the new solution's and the "distance" of the new solution is not considerably low.
 The "distance" constraint allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
-The "fan elements" are used unevenly: some are used more frequently than the others.
+The "fan elements" are used unevenly: some are evolved more frequently than the others.

 The benefit of this strategy is increased robustness: it can optimize successfully a wider range of functions.
 Another benefit is a considerably